List of countries by percentage of population living in poverty

-Countries by percentage of population living in poverty, as recorded by World Bank and other sources.
+This is a list of countries and territories by percentage of population living in poverty, as recorded by the World Bank and International Labour Organization.

-Methodology

-"Poverty" is defined as an economic condition by the lack of both money and basic necessities needed to live successfully, such as food, water, utilities, and housing.
+Poverty is about not having enough money to meet basic needs including food, clothing and shelter.
 There are many working definitions of "poverty", with considerable debate on the most accurate definition of the term.

 Lack of income security, economic stability and the predictability of one's continued means to meet basic needs all serve as absolute indicators of poverty.
 Poverty may therefore also be defined as the economic condition of lacking predictable and stable means of meeting basic life needs.

+As a result of the adoption of the 2017 PPPs, the global poverty lines have been revised in 2022: The international poverty line, used to define extreme global poverty, was revised to US$2.15 from US$1.90.
+Poverty lines for other sets of countries have also been revised upwards.
+The poverty line for lower middle-income countries (LMICs) has moved to US$3.65 from US$3.20, while the poverty line for upper middle-income countries (UMICs) has moved to US$6.85 from US$5.50.

-The first table lists countries by the percentage of their population with an income of less than $1.90 (the extreme poverty line), $3.20 and $5.50 US dollars a day in 2011 international (PPP) prices.
+The first table lists countries by the percentage of their population with an income of less than $2.15 (the extreme poverty line), $3.65 and $6.85 US dollars a day in 2017 international PPP prices.
 The data is from the most recent year available from the World Bank API.

+As differences in price levels across the world evolve, the global poverty line has to be periodically updated to reflect these changes.
+The World Bank updated the global poverty lines in September 2022.
+The decision follows the release in 2020 of new purchasing power parities (PPPs)—the main data used to convert different currencies into a common, comparable unit and account for price differences across countries.
+The new extreme poverty line of $2.15 per person per day is based on 2017 PPPs.
+This means that anyone living on less than $2.15 a day is considered to be living in extreme poverty.
+About 692 million people globally were in this situation in 2024.

 The second table lists countries by the percentage of the population living below the national poverty line—the poverty line deemed appropriate for a country by its authorities.
 National estimates are based on population-weighted subgroup estimates from household surveys.

 Definitions of the poverty line vary considerably among nations.
 For example, rich nations generally employ more generous standards of poverty than poor nations.
 Even among rich nations, the standards differ greatly.
 Thus, the numbers are not comparable among countries.
 Even when nations do use the same method, some issues may remain.

-Only countries for which sourced data is available are listed.
-Data for some countries, including Libya and Saudi Arabia, remains unavailable.
-It is usually accepted that over one third (33.3%) of the population in Libya and Saudi Arabia live below the poverty line.